 The Forest Service and other managing Federal agencies may enter into cooperative agreements with states and local agencies to operate, develop, and maintain any portion of the Trail within or outside of a federally administered area.
-These agreements are subject to tribal consultation and may include provisions for limited financial assistance to encourage participation in the acquisition, protection, operation, development, or maintenance of the Trail (16 U.S.C.
-1246 (h) (1)).
+These agreements may include provisions for limited financial assistance to encourage participation in the acquisition, protection, operation, development, or maintenance of the Trail (16 U.S.C.
+1246 (h)(1)).